OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-doors-next-generation.md

 Let's say there are 3 streams, `Stream A`, `Stream A.1` and `Stream A.2` (`Stream A.1` and `Stream A.2` have been created from `Stream A`). `Stream A` and `Stream A.1` are configured in integration for synchronization and `Stream A.2` is not configured for synchronization.

 - **Scenario 1** - There are few revisions in artifacts of `Stream A.1`.
 Those revisions will get synchronized in the entities of target system (entities in the target project corresponding to `Stream A.1`).
-  When `Stream A.1` gets merged to `Stream A`, then a single revision gets added in artifacts of `Stream A`.
-OpsHub Integration Manager will synchronize that revision and subsequent revisions of artifacts in `Stream A` to the entities in target project corresponding to `Stream A`.
+  When `Stream A.1` gets merged to `Stream A`, then a single revision gets added in artifacts of `Stream A`. <code class="expression">space.vars.SITENAME</code> will synchronize that revision and subsequent revisions of artifacts in `Stream A` to the entities in target project corresponding to `Stream A`.

 - **Scenario 2** - Now consider, there are few revisions in artifacts of `Stream A.2`.
 As `Stream A.2` is not configured for synchronization, the artifacts of `Stream A.2` will not get synchronized.
   When `Stream A.2` gets merged to `Stream A`, then a single revision gets added in artifacts of `Stream A` (as per DOORS Next behavior).
-  OpsHub Integration Manager will synchronize that revision and any other subsequent revisions of artifacts in `Stream A` to the entities in target project corresponding to `Stream A`.
+  <code class="expression">space.vars.SITENAME</code> will synchronize that revision and any other subsequent revisions of artifacts in `Stream A` to the entities in target project corresponding to `Stream A`.

 ### Changeset Merge